spenriche/spenriche.github.io/_posts/2018-7-6-house-hack.md

 categories:
 ---

-# How to Hack Your Housing & Live For Free!

 We're selling our suburban home and moving into a duplex in a far less affluent neighborhood of Winnipeg.
 This bold move not only slashes our living expenses but also sets the stage for significant financial growth.
 Here's how it's all unfolding.

 ![Alt text](/assets/images//househack/4.jpg)